Florida Religious Discrimination Attorneys

 If your employer refuses to rectify their behavior, you may want to file a grievance or take legal action.
 Unionized employees can file grievances with their union.
 Alternatively, employees can file a discrimination claim with the Florida Commission on Human Relations (FCHR) or the EEOC.

-Filing a Discrimination Claim
+Filing a Discrimination Claim in Florida

 If you decide to file a discrimination claim against your employer, you only need to file with one agency.
 The FCHR and the EEOC work cooperatively to process discrimination claims.
 If you want your claim to be evaluated by both agencies, you must indicate that you want to cross-file the claim.